top of page

 Answering the following questions may help you learn more.

-• Does your child have difficulty sounding out words phonetically, particularly new words?
+• Is it hard for your child to sound out words phonetically, particularly unfamiliar words?

 • When comparing your child to others of similar age or grade, do you feel your child's reading ability is at the same level with their peers?